xriss/gamecake/nginx/lua/README.markdown

 The regular expressions used in [ngx.re.match](http://wiki.nginx.org/HttpLuaModule#ngx.re.match), [ngx.re.gmatch](http://wiki.nginx.org/HttpLuaModule#ngx.re.gmatch), [ngx.re.sub](http://wiki.nginx.org/HttpLuaModule#ngx.re.sub), and [ngx.re.gsub](http://wiki.nginx.org/HttpLuaModule#ngx.re.gsub) will be cached within this cache if the regex option `o` (i.e., compile-once flag) is specified.

-The default number of entries allowed is 1024 and when this limit is reached, new regexes will not be cached (as if the `o` option was not specified) and there will be one, and only one, warning in the `error.log` file:
+The default number of entries allowed is 1024 and when this limit is reached, new regular expressions will not be cached (as if the `o` option was not specified) and there will be one, and only one, warning in the `error.log` file:

     2011/08/27 23:18:26 [warn] 31997#0: *1 lua exceeding regex cache max entries (1024), ...

-You should not activate the `o` option for regexes (and/or `replace` string arguments for [ngx.re.sub](http://wiki.nginx.org/HttpLuaModule#ngx.re.sub) and [ngx.re.gsub](http://wiki.nginx.org/HttpLuaModule#ngx.re.gsub)) that are generated *on the fly* and give rise to infinite variations to avoid hitting the specified limit.
+Do not activate the `o` option for regular expressions (and/or `replace` string arguments for [ngx.re.sub](http://wiki.nginx.org/HttpLuaModule#ngx.re.sub) and [ngx.re.gsub](http://wiki.nginx.org/HttpLuaModule#ngx.re.gsub)) that are generated *on the fly* and give rise to infinite variations to avoid hitting the specified limit.

 lua_package_path
 ----------------